fairagro/knowledgebase/docs/tech-guides/core_metadata_specification.en.md

 ```

 #### 2.1.13 Temporal coverage
-**Definition:** "The temporalCoverage of a Dataset indicates the period that the content applies to, i.e. that it describes, either as a DateTime or as a textual string indicating a time period in [ISO 8601 time interval format](https://en.wikipedia.org/wiki/ISO_8601#Time_intervals).
+**Definition:** “The temporalCoverage of a Dataset indicates the period that the content applies to, i.e. that it describes, either as a DateTime or as a textual string indicating a time period in [ISO 8601 time interval format](https://en.wikipedia.org/wiki/ISO_8601#Time_intervals){:target="_blank"}.
 Open-ended date ranges can be written with ".." in place of the end date.
-For example, "2015-11/.." indicates a range beginning in November 2015 and with no specified final date."
-(Definition changed from [https://schema.org/temporalCoverage](https://schema.org/temporalCoverage))
+For example, "2015-11/.." indicates a range beginning in November 2015 and with no specified final date.”
+(Definition changed from [https://schema.org/temporalCoverage](https://schema.org/temporalCoverage){:target="_blank"})
-<br>**Cardinality:** 0-1
+**Cardinality:** 0-1
-<br>**Range:** Text / DateTime
+**Range:** Text / DateTime

 **Representation:**
 ```